jschulberg/U.S.-Crime-Analysis/README.md

-# us-crime-analysis
+# U.S. Crime Analysis
-Analysis to predict the crime rates across 50 states using a wide array of machine learning and data science techniques, including, but not limited to:
+This repository includes analysis to predict the crime rates across 50 states using a wide array of machine learning and data science techniques, including, but not limited to:
   -PCA
   -K-Means Clustering
   -SVM